izcoser/stegpy/README.md

 # stegpy

-A script for embedding information in media files through steganography.
+A script for embedding information in image files through steganography.

 Dependencies:
 * numpy